CP499ColoradoCollege/CCSGA-Comments/README.md

 For simplicity, the following steps assume:
 1. You have a copy of the codebase, named `ccsga_comments`, located in your home folder on the server.
-2. It includes an already-produced build of the Flutter project at `ccsga_comments/frontend/build/web`.
+2. It includes an already-produced build of the Flutter project at `ccsga_comments/frontend/build/web` as specified in "Product Compilation and Installation."
 3. It also includes a `venv` folder containing a virtual environment in which you have already installed the backend dependencies as specified in "Product Compilation and Installation."

 Feel free to adapt these instructions, for example, to use `scp` and a different copy of the codebase (that still fulfills assumptions 2 and 3) instead.